 \section{Characterizing Overparameterization Symmetries}

 We begin by noting the definition of overparameterization used in this work, following \cite{simsek2021geometry}.
 We say a neural network is overparameterized if it has greater width than required to represent a given function.
-This is a natural notion representing having excess capacity when studying optimization to a given function rather than over a dataset.
+This is a natural notion that represents having excess capacity when studying optimization of a given function rather than over a dataset.
 It is related but distinct from the notion broadly relating the number of parameters to data samples.

-Prior work gives a description of the overparameterized solution set primarily for \emph{single-hidden-layer} networks and analyzes how permutation symmetries produce manifolds of minima and symmetry-induced critical points \citep{simsek2021geometry}.
+Prior work gives a description of the overparameterized solution set, primarily for \emph{single-hidden-layer} networks and analyzes how permutation symmetries produce manifolds of minima and symmetry-induced critical points \citep{simsek2021geometry}.
 Here, we extend these results with a useful matrix viewpoint and explain what changes with depth and choice of activation.